RyanJulyan/Flask-BDA/README.md

 # Installing Additional Python Packages

-> If you include additional python packages in your project don't forget to run a `pip freeze` from your terminal to ensure you get that correct packages for your deployments
+> If you include additional python packages in your project, don't forget to run `pip freeze` from your terminal to ensure you get the correct packages for your deployments

 ```shell
 pip freeze > requirements.txt

 ```

-> **Note** It is suggested that you install and freeze Additional Python Packages from a virtual environment rather than globally.
-This keeps your `requirements.txt` small and limited to the packes you are using in your specific project.
+> **Note:** It is suggested that you install and freeze Additional Python Packages from a virtual environment rather than globally.
+This keeps your `requirements.txt` small and limited to the packages you are using in your specific project.

 # OpenAPI/Swagger API

 > Flask BDA uses [SwaggerUI](https://swagger.io/tools/swagger-ui/) by default to assist and present the API to a user/client.

 > SwaggerUI allows anyone — be it your development team or your end consumers — to visualize and interact with the API’s resources without having any of the implementation logic in place.
-It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with the visual documentation making it easy for back end implementation and client side consumption.
+It’s automatically generated from your OpenAPI (formerly known as Swagger) Specification, with visual documentation making it easy for back-end implementation and client-side consumption.

 To Access the SwaggerUI:
 * Go to your browser and insert the URL `<base_URL>/api/docs` to access the SwaggerUI Api eg: [`http://localhost:5000/api/docs`](http://localhost:5000/api/docs)

 # Import API to Postman

-> Many developers will prefer [Postman](https://www.postman.com/) over [SwaggerUI](https://swagger.io/tools/swagger-ui/) to test and integrate API's with their code.
+> Many developers will prefer [Postman](https://www.postman.com/) over [SwaggerUI](https://swagger.io/tools/swagger-ui/) to test and integrate APIs with their code.
 We have assisted by providing a direct collection export for Postman.

 > To import the collection on Postman:
 * Ensure you have downloaded and installed [Postman](https://www.postman.com/downloads/)
-* Once installed, click on file (on the top left of the application menu bar)
+* Once installed, click on 'file' (on the top left of the application menu bar)
 * Choose `Import...` (CTRL+O)
 * Select `Link` from the Tabs
 * Insert the URL `<base_URL>/api/postman` eg: [`http://localhost:5000/api/postman`](http://localhost:5000/api/postman)
 * Press `Continue`
-* This will show you the nameof the API as defined in the API config
+* This will show you the name of the API as defined in the API config
 * Review and click `Import`

-> This will import a postman collection which will become availible on the left hand side as a folder (with sub folders from each of the endpoints you created).
+> This will import a postman collection which will become available on the left-hand side as a folder (with subfolders from each of the endpoints you created).

-> You can [generate code](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) for many different [lanuages and frameworks](https://learning.postman.com/docs/sending-requests/generate-code-snippets/#supported-languagesframeworks) using Postamn.
+> You can [generate code](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) for many different [lanuages and frameworks](https://learning.postman.com/docs/sending-requests/generate-code-snippets/#supported-languagesframeworks) using Postman.
 These Languages include but are not limited to:
 * C
 * C#
 * Go